eernstg/extension_type_unions/README.md

 This will run faster (because we avoid creating and calling function objects), but there is no static type check on the cases: `x.value` has the type `Object?`, and there is no notification (error or warning) if we test for the wrong set of types (say, if we're testing for a `double` and for a `String`, and forget all about `int`).

-## Inline class implications
+## Extension Type implications

-This package uses inline classes in order to implement support for union types.
+This package uses extension types in order to implement support for union types.
 There are a few important consequences of this choice, as described below.

 First, there is no run-time cost associated with the use of these union types, compared to the situation where we use a much more general type (say, `dynamic`) and then pass actual arguments of type, say, `int` or `String`.
 Applied to the example from the previous section, we would get the following variant: